SolidCaterpillar/SWEN326-Group-Project/Group_Agreement.md

 Outcome of meetings shall be stored within a sub-directory within GitLab.

+## Communication
+Communication will be through Discord and GitLab

 ## Task Allocation
 Progress on project shall be stored using Gitlab.

+## Workload
+By project completion, each member would have roughly contributed 6 hours per week on average

 ## Language
 We will be using Java 17.